SUHAIBCHEMBAN/M-CARE/README.md

 => User Interface

-Doctor Booking: Search, filter, and book appointments with doctors.
+Doctor Booking: Search, filter,Save and book appointments with doctors.
 Payment Integration: Secure payment processing with Razorpay.
 Email OTP Login: Secure login with OTP sent to the user's email.
 Profile Management: Users can manage their profiles, including medical history.
+Studend's Admission:Select Your Intrested Course and Take Admission

 => Access the application: